sumandari/sumandari.github.io/about/index.md

     <div class="fade-in">
         <ul>
             <li>
                 My very first professional job was production technician in <a href="https://www.sampoerna.com/sampoerna/en/overview"><strong>PT HM Sampoerna Tbk</strong></a>.
 I operated cigarette maker and filter maker machine.
 At that time, I learned how to work in the manufacturing industry which has its machine running 24hours, eight hours based, teams spend a week on each, with a night, afternoon, morning progression over the weekly cycle.
+And it's my very first time to see how mechanical counters works as well as electronics counter did.
+Mechatronics is cool!
             </li>
         </ul>
     </div>